encode/uvicorn/docs/index.md

 and Go in terms of achieving high throughput in IO-bound contexts.
 It also provides support for HTTP/2 and WebSockets, which cannot be handled by WSGI.

-Uvicorn currently only supports HTTP/1.1, but WebSocket support and HTTP/2 are planned.
+Uvicorn currently supports HTTP/1.1 and WebSockets.
+Support for HTTP/2 is planned.

 ## Quickstart